xeokeri/XAILibrary/README.md

 #XAIImageCache (for iOS)

 A UIImage caching mechanism, that is configurable.
 Currently supports flushing of images older than a specified date, defaults to 7 days.
-With a max concurrence of 10 URL fetches at a time.

 ###Features: